-9. Compilers
+9 Compilers

-9.1.
-Compiling in the Shell
+9.1 Compiling in the Shell

 Now that you know how to create and edit files, you can generate new programs.
-The most commonly used languages in the CS Department at the moment are C++ and C. The most popular C++ and C compilers are g++ and gcc.
+The most commonly used languages in the CS Department at the moment are C++ and C. The most popular C++ and C compilers are g++ and gcc.14 hello.cc

 The simplest case for each compiler involves compiling a single-file program (or a program in which all files are combined by #include statements).
-For example, use emacs to prepare the following files:
+For example, use an editor to prepare the following files: